leonore/deep-learning-for-immune-cells/src/readme.md

 # Readme

-Put a brief description of your code here.
-This should at least describe the file structure.
+* `cell_autoencoder.ipynb` includes the current model and clustering algorithm being tuned
+* `clustering_mnist.ipynb` contains the tutorial code for clustering MNIST with PCA, PCA+t-sne, and UMAP
+* `prepare_dataset.py` contains the code used to transfer the needed images from the OneDrive dataset for transformation
+* `dataset_helpers.py` contains helper functions to prepare the dataset
+* `plot_helpers.py` contains helper functions to plot different results

 ## Build instructions

 **You must** include the instructions necessary to build and deploy this project successfully.
 If appropriate, also include instructions to run automated tests.

 ### Requirements